syncfusion-content/uwp-docs/uwp/SfDataGrid/Selection.md

 ![Multiple mode cell selection in UWP DataGrid](Selection_images/Selection_img3.png)

-## CheckBox column selection
+## Check box column selection

-`SfDataGrid` allows you to select/deselect rows by interacting with the checkbox in a column.
-All the rows in a datagrid can also be selected by interacting with an intuitive checkbox in the column header.
-You can refer [GridCheckBoxSelectorColumn](https://help.syncfusion.com/uwp/sfdatagrid/column-types#gridcheckboxselectorcolumn) for more information.
+`SfDataGrid` allows you to select or deselect rows by interacting with check box in a column.
+All the rows in a datagrid can be selected by interacting with an intuitive check box in column header.
+Refer to [GridCheckBoxSelectorColumn](https://help.syncfusion.com/uwp/sfdatagrid/column-types#gridcheckboxselectorcolumn) for more information.

 ## Get Selected Rows and Cells